pkgw/miriad-python/README.md

 Compilation
 -----------

-Just run "make".
+Just run `make`.
 If the configuration step completes successfully, compilation should always succeed.
 If it doesn't, these generic instructions are unable to help you.

 Installation
 ------------

 If the compilation step succeeds, you can install.
-Run "make install" or "sudo make install" or "su -c 'make install'" as appropriate.
+Run `make install` or `sudo make install` or `su -c 'make install'` as appropriate.

 Verification
 ------------